 Now that you understand the value of DNA testing, you may be wondering: where can I get one?
-At ClarityX, we provide a mental wellness test that is capable of predicting your response to some of the most commonly used antidepressants, including SSRIs and SSNRIs.
-Not only can our test tell you which medications will work best for you, but it also provides insight into the following:
+At ClarityX, we provide Mindwell a test that reports your response to over 130+ psychiatric medications including some of the most commonly used antidepressants, including SSRIs and SSNRIs.
+Not only can ClarityX tell you which medications will work best for you, and the test also provides insight into the following:

 Our test is both quick and simple — all it requires is a saliva sample, which you can collect yourself from the comfort of your own home.
 After a short waiting period of 7 to 10 days, we will send a personalized report to both you and your primary care physician.
 Learn more by getting a DNA test today!